 AI-based job search understands the user’s intent by going beyond the keyword term and understanding personal preferences, plus the detailed requirements of the job, and relationships between roles to ensure they don’t miss out on relevant opportunities that are called different things.

-The change in our search capabilities is designed to get you more relevant quality candidates rather than quantity.
+SEEK’s search capability is designed to get you more relevant quality candidates rather than quantity.
 It's also designed to make it easier for your ads to really shine if it's highly relevant to a candidate regardless of when the job ad was posted.

 “Ads are also proactively surfaced and remarketed to relevant candidates through alerts and weekly roundups,” she says.